ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 ## Semideterministic Framework

-For semi-deterministic fields, or essentially computing, I _don't have a good framework yet_.
-Ideally, good means _domain-agnostic_ and _generalizable_.
-So this framework isn't _good per se_.
-But I believe that perhaps the key in computer science is to have a _good understanding of memory_.
-After all, the only thing a processor can do is manipulate memory, read it and write to it.
+For semi-deterministic fields, or essentially computing, I don't have a good framework yet.
+I believe there are some prompts one can use to help them think computationally:

-So a _good understanding of memory_ is paramount.
-Then, it is also about _breaking down a system into its parts_ (recursively), and going to _lower levels of abstraction_.
-Where do these abstractions and systems live?
-In memory, of course!

-One concept I struggle with is data and instructions are both memory (same binary representation).
-For now, I'll just assume they are blended together and are the same thing.
-An example of applying these principles (above) is thinking about a process.
-We can break down the process into the different parts of memory in process space.
-I guess that's just a simple example.

-Notice how by definition of _good_ this framework uses a domain-specific term (memory).
-I'm trying to generalize this but for now this will have to do till I figure out something.
+1. 'Under the hood, what's really going on / how this works' (decomposition/level of abstraction)
+2. 'What this does' (input/output)
+3. 'What this is' (type of interaction)

+From the evidence below, it seems to be about breaking down a system into its parts and formalizing how the parts interact with one another.
+It also seems to be about input > system > output.
+But I can't find a good mental framework to capture these in an elegant, generalized fashion.
+Until I do, I'll just put these _verbal prompts_ as the framework.

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.